dojo/docs/dojox/gfx.rst

   shape.setStroke({color: "black"}).

-Implementation note: Canvas ignores the line style.
-All lines are drawn solid.
+Implementation note: From 1.9, Canvas supports the line style property using either the new HTML5 setLineDash() method if the browser implements it, or via a gfx custom implementation.
+In the latter case, the join property is ignored.

 Fill property
 -------------